An opportunity for local organisations working on a project or event to access one of three $5,000 community grants

 Each year we provide three $5,000 Community Grants, available to local groups and organisations working on projects or events that benefit our local communities.

-Applications are invited from community groups working on a project or event that benefits our local communities and improves accessibility and engagement in the following areas:
+Through our Community Grants initiative we provide funding for organisations working on a project or event that benefits our local communities in one of the following areas:

 Art and culture

 Initiatives related to the celebration, preservation or ongoing impact of arts, cultural and heritage projects in the Northern Rivers and Tweed region.
 Example projects may include equipment, services and/or facilities such as community arts projects, restoration of items or areas with historical or cultural significance, performances.